 The guide outlines the changes in great detail and will help you prepare for the changes coming with Samsung’s upcoming upgrade for your device.

 Samsung Galaxy Note 8 Nougat Update

-The Galaxy Note 8’s version of Nougat, which again is based on Android 7.1.1, looks different than the version of Nougat running on the Galaxy S7 and Galaxy S8.
+The Galaxy Note 8’s version of Nougat, which again is based on Android 7.1.1, looks different than the version of Nougat running on the Galaxy S7 and Galaxy Note 5.

 To get a feel for the software changes on board, take a look at our walkthrough video.

-Samsung and its carrier partners are starting to roll out their first batch of Galaxy Note 8 updates and the new Nougat builds are focused on fixing problems.
+Samsung and its carrier partners are rolling out Galaxy Note 8 updates and the new Nougat builds are focused on fixing problems including issues with performance.